 Markus’ story is the largest in scope, and I believe he is truly the lead character in the game.
 His choices have a far broader impact than those of Connor and Kara.
 One theme of the game is the fight for acceptance of androids, and a desire to be treated more nicely by humans.
 Markus can decide to be pacifist, anarchist or somewhere in-between.
 One thing that becomes clear throughout is that the consequences of any choice are dire, but if Markus stays true to his character, he is determined to accomplish his goal.

-Quantic Dream’s games control oddly.
+Themes and shortcomings Quantic Dream’s games control oddly.
 That is a common element that carries forward from Heavy Rain through Detroit.
 Though the controls now are more streamlined, there are still times that a controller interaction felt unnatural.

 At best, these times pull me from the game briefly.
 At worst?
 I can’t make the game recognize the input in time and the action fails, leaving my characters with the lasting consequences of the game not recognizing that I jerked the controller to the left.